chadwhitacre/openpath/_posts/2025-02-25-luke-missed-the-memo.md

 I received the following email from OSI on February 14.
 It looks to me like a generic email sent to the whole membership list, and the timezone is clearly defined.
-Your post does explain some of Bradley's questions on the call, though. ;-)

 Were you a member of OSI on February 14?
 Did you receive this email?

+(Your post _does_ explain some of Bradley's questions on the call. ;-)

 ----